Rio Tinto retreats from aluminium, $8 billion of assets on block

 "The only way they can achieve that is by getting rid of all these assets which can never be world class," said Peter Chilton, resources analyst at Constellation Capital Management.

-In Australia, Rio Tinto's shares jumped as much as 3 percent to a month high of A$70.29 on the news, with fund managers applauding the move away from a poorly performing business with a gloomy outlook compared with its iron ore unit, which enjoys a 70 percent profit margin.
+Rio Tinto's shares jumped 3 percent to a month high of A$70.29 on the news, with fund managers applauding the move away from a poorly performing business with a gloomy outlook compared with its iron ore unit, which enjoys a 70 percent profit margin.

-Rio's London shares were ahead 3.6 percent at 34.64 pounds in morning trade on Monday, outpacing the broader mining index .FTNMX1770, which was ahead 2.5 percent.

 Rio Tinto has been in aluminium since the 1950s and ranks itself as the world's largest primary producer after the ill-timed Alcan deal in 2007, but it could no longer ignore the business's big hunger for capital and relatively meagre returns.